PipeWire/pipewire/doc/dox/config/pipewire-client.conf.5.md

 When the session manager does not suspend nodes (or when there is no session manager), the node.suspend-on-idle property can be used instead.
 \endparblock

+@PAR@ client.conf  node.loop.name = null
+@PAR@ client.conf  node.loop.class = data.rt
+\parblock
+Add the node to a specific loop name or loop class.
+By default the node is added to the data.rt loop class.
+You can make more specific data loops and then assign the nodes to those.

+Other well known names are main-loop.0 and the main node.loop.class which runs the node data processing in the main loop.
+\endparblock

 ## Session Manager Properties  @IDX@ client.conf

 @PAR@ client.conf  node.autoconnect = true